Skip to main content

 Reuse: Optimisation of the reusability and reproducibility of complex datasets, assembled from different biodiversity-related domains for generation of new knowledge has been progressed through:

-• Conversion workflow of full-text biodiversity articles into Linked Open Data (LOD) and construction of the biodiversity knowledge graph.
+• Automated workflow for real-time RDF conversion of full-text articles into Linked Open Data and biodiversity knowledge graph.

-• Active engagement of the community in human-in-the-loop methods of data curation by workbench tools and clearing house mechanisms.
+• Community engagement in human-in-the-loop methods of data curation by workbench and clearing house tools.

-Beyond research, BiCIKL will add a significant value in serving the society through combined use of data from different domains to provide evidence, for example on biological invasions, or historical dynamics of biodiversity and ecosystems, hence modelling and supporting informed policy decisions in pursuing the key goals of the 2022 Biodiversity United Nations COP15 conference in Montreal: (1) protect and restore 30% of the world’s land and seas globally by 2030, and (2) reduce the extinction rate by tenfold for all species by 2050.
+Beyond research, BiCIKL adds a significant value in serving the society through combined use of data from different domains to provide evidence, for example on biological invasions, or historical dynamics of biodiversity and ecosystems, hence modelling and supporting informed policy decisions in pursuing the key goals of the 2022 Biodiversity UN COP15 conference in Montreal: (1) protect and restore 30% of the world’s land and seas globally by 2030, and (2) reduce the extinction rate by tenfold for all species by 2050.
 The BiCIKL results will be a direct contribution to achieving these life-saving goals!

 Data life cycle in biodiversity science